mikemugo/Sed_command_assignment/Easiest_solution.md

 # Github on the command line
--On your github account, create a github repo named "Only alkanes"
+- On your github account, create a github repo named "Only alkanes"

 - Clone the newly created repo to your local machine `git clone git@github.com:mikemugo/Onlyalkanes.git`